-- You can chose to go on a different day if it rains the day you wanna go.
+- You can choose to go on a different day if it rains.

-- You can stay there as long as you want and take your time with each house, street and avenue.
+- You can stay there as long as you want and take your time with each house, street and avenue and not feel rushed.

 The subway station is a little far from the best Christmas houses in Dyker Heights.
-It’s a 20′ minute walk from the subway station to the houses on 84th St.
+It’s a 20′ minute walk from the subway station to the houses at 84th St.